serock/pla-util/README.md

 A power line adapter utility

 ## Overview
-The purpose of this program is to allow Linux users to manage HomePlug AV2 compliant power line adapters that use a Broadcom system-on-a-chip (SoC) such as the BCM60500 or BCM60333.
+The purpose of this program is to allow Linux and macOS users to manage HomePlug AV2 compliant power line adapters that use a Broadcom system-on-a-chip (SoC) such as the BCM60500 or BCM60333.

 ### Compatible Power Line Adapters
 The following power line adapters have been used with `pla-util`: